Guzxx92/Skript-EssentialsX92/README.md

 Essentialsx - SkriptLang Version

 ## Description
 Cant customization Your plugin ?
 With ts you can customize anything, wanna change somethin ? js do whatever you want.
+Easy to configure!

-You can configure lore ore something in config.sk, so.. have fun man...
+You can configure lore, prefix, and more on config.sk, so.. have fun man...

 **Requirement:**
 - Skript: [Download](https://github.com/skriptlang/skript) (Latest version)